Sophie Buysse

 Scientific literacy is a critical skill for navigating our world.
 Whether through media or informal conversations, we are confronted with scenarios that require scientific literacy skills such as identifying valid arguments, interpreting data, and justifying conclusions.
 These skills are transferable outside the classroom and are appropriate goals for teaching introductory biology classes where students have diverse backgrounds and diverse career goals.
 My own teaching-as-research project and the work of others has shown that we struggle to teach students science literacy skills (Gormally et al. 2012).
 Thus, my teaching aims to center science literacy through (1) cooperative learning, (2) inquiry, and (3) reflection focused on keeping content relevant to real world applications and scenarios where students may need these skills in their everyday life or their future career.

-As preparation for my role as an educator, I am working to complete a Certificate in College Teaching through the Graduate School at MSU.
-My portfolio will be updated as I progress through the program:
+As preparation for my role as an educator, I completed the Certificate in College Teaching through the Graduate School at MSU in December 2024.
+You can find my portfolio here, which is the culmination of multiple years of courses, workshops, and teaching experiences:

 Certificate In College Teaching Portfolio